You Earned a Ticket!

 So where does the future lie?

 Today's educational investments in the areas of science, technology, engineering and math (collectively known as STEM) will play a key role in the shape of tomorrow's economy and society.
 America’s schools have fallen dramatically behind those in other countries that have emphasized preparing students for work in STEM fields.
-Despite its high-tech reputation, California students do no better than most in these subject areas.
+Despite California's high-tech reputation, our students do no better than most in these subject areas.

 Despite its high-tech reputation, California has consistently lagged other states in science education.
-The last meaningful national survey of science readiness was the 2015 NAEP exam.
+As of 2024, the most recent meaningful national survey of science readiness was the 2015 NAEP exam.
 California's eighth graders scored in the bottom four states in the nation that reported scores, just ahead of Alabama and Mississippi.

 There are reasons to expect improvement.
 In 2013, the California State Board of Education adopted standards for science education, known as the Next Generation Science Standards (NGSS).
 (It is often called NextGen Science because the acronym is unpronounceable.)
 School districts slowly began taking action to make changes based on these standards.